+As we enter our 47th YEAR of providing the BEST Youth Football and Cheer experience in the greater WACO area, Heart O' Texas Youth Football, Inc. looks forward to the opportunity to have your child be a part of a great legacy of participants.
+Heart O' Texas Youth Football, Inc. is proud of our participants that continue on to have great athletic careers, but it is the scholastic and community achievements that make us most proud.
+We have former participants in Universities and Colleges across the Great State of Texas and beyond.
+We believe that the core values of hard work, teamwork, self motivation contribute to successes on and off the football field.
 Heart O' Texas Youth Football, Inc. is proud to be partnered with USA Football.
-Heart O' Texas Youth Football, Inc is the FIRST youth football league in the Waco area to be "ALL-IN" with the programs afforded by the "Governing Body of Football" with its League Affliation program.
+Heart O' Texas Youth Football, Inc was the FIRST youth football league in the Waco area to be "ALL-IN" with the programs afforded by the "Governing Body of Football" with its League Affliation program.
 Heart O' Texas is determined to continue to offer the best youth football experience in our area for our participants and feel that our partnership with USA Football is a natural progression toward that goal.

 By Will Parchman and Jason Orts

 Tribune-Herald staff writers

 Sunday January 8, 2012

 Our top honorees are Waco High RB Darrell Harris (left) and Lorena LB Jakob Coker, the offensive and defensive players of the year.

 It always seemed like Darrell Harris just knew.

 In the offseason, gauging the impact he’d have on the Waco High offense as a senior, he worked for months with a 20-pound weight jacket to juice up his speed and strength.